 As a business owner, you want to make sure your employees feel safe and protected on the job.
 By providing workers’ compensation insurance, you’re protecting your employees and the business from possible financial hardship.
 Many work injuries are completely preventable.
 If your business is non-compliant with Illinois state workers’ compensation law, you could be charged a significant fine at best, or a felony charge at worst.

 At Barrington Orthopedic Specialists, we’re proud to serve as a knowledgeable resource for workers’ compensation.
-Here are a few essential steps every business must take to protect their employees effectively and avoid unnecessary costs:
+Here are a few essential steps every business must take to protect their employees effectively and avoid unnecessary workers' compensation costs:

 Provide Workers’ Compensation Insurance